jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - This one adopts the WORM (Write Once, Read Many) class.
 - It blocks an object version from being deleted during a specified amount of time.
+- You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
+- Users with special permissions can make changes to the Lock policy and delete the data.

 **Glacier Vault Lock**:

 - This one adopts the WORM (Write Once, Read Many) class.
 - We create a Lock Policy to the files, and the files will be locked to modifications.
-- Once the policy is set, no one can delete or modify the policy.
+- Once the policy is set, **no one** can delete or modify the policy (even admins).
 - Really good to use when we have compliance data retention rules and policies.

   > S3 Glacier Vault Lock allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a vault lock policy.
 You can specify controls such as “write once read many” (WORM) in a vault lock policy and lock the policy from future edits.
 Once locked, the policy can no longer be changed.